askore/capstone2014-firefoxOS/README.md

 5. For the start up disk, plug in the USB drive and select the HD.vdi file
 6. Click Create to create the VM for the first time.
 The VM is now saved.
 7. Click Settings next to the created VM and go to the Serial Ports tab.

+##### If you are on a Linux Host
-8. Click to "Enable Serial Port" for "Port 1", set "Port Mode" to "Host Device" and for the "Port/File Path" enter in /dev/ttyACM0 if you are on Linux.
+Click to "Enable Serial Port" for "Port 1", set "Port Mode" to "Host Device" and for the "Port/File Path" enter in /dev/ttyACM0.

+##### If you are on a Windows Host
+1. Uncheck the "Enable Serial Port" option.
+2. Select the USB tab check both "Enable USB Controller" and "Enable USB 2.0 (EHCI) Controller".
+It may prompt you to install the VirtualBox Extension Pack.
+If so download it here: https://www.virtualbox.org/wiki/Downloads

 ##### Making use of the VM from the USB stick

-1. If the phone seems to be unhappy, I have had to try disconnecting it all.
+1. If VirtualBox cannot detect the battery harness, unplug the USB and plug it back in.
 2. Once you get it connected to the computer turn the ammeter and it on.
 3. Select the VM that you have created previously and choose the Start option.
 4. When prompted for a login, enter "capstone" with the password as "firefox".